 📚 Related recipes

 Kids can be really picky eaters.
-But you can easily get them eating delicious low carb foods.
-Here’s a few that my kids enjoy eating:
+But you can easily get them eating delicious low carb foods like these keto chicken nuggets.
+Here’s a few more low-carb recipes that my kids enjoy eating:

 - No Pasta Lasagna